dbtrick/dbtrick/README.md

 ## About Me

-- 🔭 I’m currently working on projects involving data extraction, transformation, and loading.
+- 🔭 I’m currently looking for work related to data engineering and analytics.
 - 🌱 I’m constantly learning and exploring new data engineering tools and technologies.
 - 👯 I’m looking to collaborate on data engineering and data analytics projects.
 - 💬 Ask me about anything related to data engineering.